-The country fact sheets for Armenia, Georgia, Turkey, Ukraine, and the South East European countries all note that in some cases, child marriages occur when a young person under the age of 18 chooses to marry an older partner, or a young couple under the age of 18 decide to marry or live together; by contrast, the pattern in Azerbaijan and Central Asia is predominantly of arranged and coerced marriages.
+The country fact sheets for Armenia, Georgia, Turkey, Ukraine, and the South East European countries all note that in some cases, child marriages occur when a young person under the age of 18 chooses to marry an older partner, or a young couple under the age of 18 decide to marry or live together; by contrast, the pattern in Azerbaijan and Central Asia is predominantly of arranged and coerced social exclusion explained how some young marriages.
 However, in the cases included in the fact sheets, the decision to enter into a marriage was often influenced by factors other than love and the desire to live together.
-Poverty and social exclusion again feature; one expert interviewed for the Bosnia and Herzegovina fact sheet explained how some young
+Poverty again feature; one expert interviewed for the Bosnia and Herzegovina fact sheet